ryanwevans/rails-portfolio-project-camptivities-app/NOTES.md

   [x] add camp seed data
   [x] add resources and nested resources to routes.rb [x] add Camp index page
-    [ ] add Description and Location to Camp table
+    [x] add Description and Location to Camp table
-    [ ] add Description and Location to Camp index and show pages [ ] add link to Camps index in nav bar
+    [x] add Description and Location to Camp index and show pages [ ] add link to Camps index in nav bar
-    [ ] link each Camp to it's show page
+    [x] link each Camp to it's show page
-    [ ] Camp show page contains links to each of the Camp Activities indexed -this should look/be the same as the CampCounselor/Activities page -include form to sign-up for Activity or link to the Activity show page [ ] add/choose Camp name in new Activity form for admin users [ ] add Camp name to each Activity on Activities index page and on show page [ ] sort Activities index (all) page by Camp
+    [x] Camp show page contains links to each of the Camp Activities indexed -this should look/be the same as the CampCounselor/Activities page -include form to sign-up for Activity
+        -link to the Activity show page
+  [ ] add/choose Camp name in new Activity form for admin users [ ] add Camp name to each Activity on Activities index page and on show page
+    [ ] sort Activities index (all) page by Camp